Helpline open 9am – 5:30pm Monday to Friday

 GOOD PRACTICE IN ORGANISATIONSOrganisations should have detailed policies on bullying and behaviour in the workplace which should be applied at every level by management and communicated to all staff.
 If a member of staff reports bullying, take the complaint seriously and work with the individual to find a solution.

-If you are worried that you are being bullied at work, contact us in confidence, we can help.
-Call our helpline
+If you are worried that you are being bullied at work, we can help.
+Contact us in confidence, call our helpline, email us, access our live chat service via our home page or apply for peer support.

 You really helped me when I was being bullied and did not know where to turn.
 You made me feel sane again, as I was beginning to wonder if the way I was being treated was normal